GiannhsKer/manga_reader/readme.md

 # manga_reader
 An Android app displaying a collection of mangas.
-The app is written in Javascript(React-Native), and the backend also in Javascript (Nodejs).
+The app is written entirely in Javascript, frontend is in React-Native, and the backend in Nodejs.

 <p float="left">
     <img src="/Screenshots/manga_reader Home.png" alt="screenshot1" width="250"/>